 If you are new to PicMonkey you've come to the right place!
 And also, a hearty welcome to you as you embark on a new graphic design and photo editing journey.
 We want to help you create the most stunning, professional-looking images possible and that means showing you the ropes here at PicMonkey.

-For more reference and tutorials, check out the PicMonkey Blog.
+For even more tutorials and plenty of design inspiration, check out the PicMonkey Blog.

 For answers to frequently-asked questions about your PicMonkey account or detailed steps for using many features and tools, check out PicMonkey Help & Support.